sturesy/client/README.md

 How to start sturesy.jar:

-1. Double click, if the filetype ".jar" is associated with Java-Runtime
+1. a) Double click, if the filetype ".jar" is associated with Java-Runtime

+1. b) Double click the sturesy.exe file on Windows

+1. c) Double click the StuReSy.app file on Mac OSX

 2. a) Start from a Terminal
       type the following: